LogtalkDotOrg/logtalk3/manuals/sources/devtools/lgtunit.rst

 using the flags ``debug(on)`` and ``source_data(on)``.
 Be aware, however, that compiling in debug mode results in a performance penalty.

-A single unit test object may include tests for one or more entities (objects, protocols, and categories).
+A single test object may include tests for one or more entities (objects, protocols, and categories).
 The entities being tested by a unit test object for which code coverage information should be collected must be declared using the ``cover/1`` predicate.
 For example, to